|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

 |41||Member of the Executive Board, Managing Director of both M6 Publicité and M6 Interactions||17/02/2015||2018||Download|

-The Executive Board is appointed for a period of five years and has four members, all natural persons designated by the Supervisory Board, compensated by Métropole Télévision Group and aged under 70 years.
+The Executive Board is appointed for a period of three years and has four members, all natural persons designated by the Supervisory Board, compensated by Métropole Télévision Group and aged under 70 years.